metamagical-musings/metamagical-musings.github.io/README.md

 |----------|-------------|--------|---------|
 |Henry van Dyke |[*The Other Wise Man*](https://metamagical-musings.github.io/The-Other-Wise-Man.pdf)|1895|17|

+Tip: If you hold down the control key (Cmd on Mac) when clicking on hyperlinks embedded in PDF files, a new browser tab will open for the target resource, allowing you to return to the same place in the original tab.
+Otherwise, you may lose your place.

 ### Duality
 A short musing on one of the main themes of the trilogy: duality.
 It has been submitted to [Red Cord Chanelling](https://www.redcordchanneling.com/) for publication in mid-January, 2025 as part of their new Red Thread project.